alchemydc/musemeter/memory-bank/progress.md

 # Progress

 ## What Works
+- User can click on an event and see (some) event details.
 - Handle 429 rate limiting errors returned by the Ticketmaster API.
 - Allowing the user to search for events in a particular City and State.
 Note this is US centric and thus needs to be reworked.
 - An API proxy server implemented in node/express to prevent API keys from ending up in client side code